Psykotikism/No_Friendly-Fire/README.md

 3. Place all the contents into their respective folders.
 4. If prompted to replace or merge anything, click yes.
 5. Load up the No Friendly-Fire.
-  - Type ```sm_rcon sm plugins load no_friendly-fire``` in console.
+  - Type `sm_rcon sm plugins load "no_friendly-fire"` in console.
   - OR restart the server.
 6. Customize No Friendly-Fire (Config file generated on first load).

 ### Uninstalling/Upgrading to Newer Versions
-1. Delete no_friendly-fire.smx from addons/sourcemod/plugins folder.
+1. Delete `no_friendly-fire.smx` from `addons/sourcemod/plugins` folder.
-2. Delete no_friendly-fire.sp from addons/sourcemod/scripting folder.
+2. Delete `no_friendly-fire.sp` from `addons/sourcemod/scripting` folder.
-3. Delete no_friendly-fire.cfg from cfg/sourcemod folder.
+3. Delete `no_friendly-fire.cfg` from `cfg/sourcemod` folder.
 4. Follow the Installation guide above.
 (Only for upgrading to newer versions.)

 ### Disabling
-1. Move no_friendly-fire.smx to plugins/disabled folder.
+1. Move `no_friendly-fire.smx` to `plugins/disabled` folder.
 2. Unload No Friendly-Fire.
-  - Type ```sm_rcon sm plugins unload no_friendly-fire``` in console.
+  - Type `sm_rcon sm plugins unload "no_friendly-fire"` in console.
   - OR restart the server.

 ## Configuration Variables (ConVars/CVars)
 ```
-// Disable the plugin in these game modes.
+// Disable the No Friendly-Fire in these game modes.
+// Game mode limit: 64
+// Character limit for each game mode: 32
-// (Empty: None)
+// Empty: None
-// (Not empty: Disabled in these game modes, separated by commas with no spaces.)
+// Not empty: Disabled in these game modes.
 // -
 // Default: ""
 nff_disabledgamemodes ""

 // Enable the plugin?
-// (0: OFF)
+// 0: OFF
-// (1: ON)
+// 1: ON
 // -
 // Default: "1"
+// Minimum: "0.000000"
+// Maximum: "1.000000"
 nff_enable "1"

-// Enable the plugin in these game modes.
+// Enable the No Friendly-Fire in these game modes.
+// Game mode limit: 64
+// Character limit for each game mode: 32
-// (Empty: All)
+// Empty: None
-// (Not empty: Enabled in these game modes, separated by commas with no spaces.)
+// Not empty: Enabled in these game modes.
 // -
 // Default: ""
 nff_enabledgamemodes ""

+// Enable the No Friendly-Fire in these game mode types.
+// 0 OR 15: ALL
+// 1: Co-op
+// 2: Versus
+// 3: Survival
+// 4: Scavenge
+// -
+// Default: "0"
+// Minimum: "0.000000"
+// Maximum: "15.000000"
+nff_gamemodetypes "0"
 ```

 ## Questions You May Have